View CIAC Grant Awardees

 (6) repeat applications for previously funded projects and organizations.

-NOTE: AAS grants take the form of reimbursement rather than payment in advance, and only after project completion and grant report/form submission.
+Please be aware that AAS grants take the form of reimbursement rather than payment in advance, and only after project completion and grant report/form submission.
 Original receipts need to be retained and reimbursement is only for eligible expenses incurred up to the amount of the grant awarded.

 NOTE ABOUT INDIRECT COSTS: The AAS is unable to support funding requests for indirect costs from applicants to its small grant programs.
 The AAS is a membership organization rather than a funding agency, and conducts its grant programs as a service to the field through the voluntary help of its members.
 Funds for all grant programs originate from outside agencies, and individual awards are quite modest.
 We therefore ask applicants’ home institutions to waive their normal indirect cost requirements.